 Advanced Supplement Technologies claim that the 12 ingredients in Gluteboost brand pills work through a “3-Step Process” to enhance the buttocks without surgery.

-First, the company argues that the plant estrogen found in ingredients like wild yam, don quai, saw palmetto helps to redirect fat cells and store them properly along the butt and hips.
+First, the company argues that the plant estrogen found in ingredients like wild yam, don quai, saw palmetto helps to redirect fat cells and store them properly along with the butt and hips.

 Next, the company believes that special ingredients like maca root powder and soy protein can help rebuild all three gluteal muscles.